FDio/csit/docs/report/vpp_performance_tests/soak_tests/index.rst

 Soak Tests
 ==========

-Long duration soak tests are executed using `PLRsearch algorithm`_.
+Long duration soak tests are executed using `plrsearch_algorithm`_.

 As soak tests are new, and take long time to run, only 6 tests were executed.
 From those, 4 tests encountered some caveat,